What's New!

 with the inauguration of Galleria Colonna which replaced Palazzo Spada Piombino.

-Banca Commerciale Italiana was designed by Luca Beltrami in 1919; Credito Italiano, another important bank, bought Palazzo Verospi; the building was not affected by the enlargement because it was located on the western side of the street;
+Banca Commerciale Italiana was designed by Luca Beltrami in 1919.
+Credito Italiano, another important bank, bought Palazzo Verospi; the building was not affected by the enlargement of the street because it was located on its western side (the eastern one was pulled down to make room for a department store);

-yet it was modified to fit the requirements of the bank: a storey was added and the ground floor windows were turned into doors for shops, thus modifying the original design of the façade by Girolamo Rainaldi and Onorio Longhi.
+yet it was modified to fit the requirements of the bank: a storey was added and the ground floor windows were turned into doors, thus modifying the original design of the façade by Girolamo Rainaldi and Onorio Longhi, which was very similar to that of Palazzo Sciarra.

 (left) Palazzo Marignoli; (right) detail of its façade

-Many prostitutes lived and worked in the streets between Via del Corso and Piazza di Spagna; today these streets are part of the shopping district of Rome.
+Since the XVth century many prostitutes lived and worked in the streets between Via del Corso and Piazza di Spagna; today these streets are part of the shopping district of Rome, but in the XVIIIth century they were a temptation for the foreign travellers who lived in the Strangers' Quarter (read James Boswell's 1765 account of how he could not resist temptation).

-a brotherhood which supported prostitutes who wanted to leave their trade; in 1585 the church was rebuilt and dedicated to St. Mary Magdalene; it was damaged by fire in 1617 (you may wish to see it in a 1588 Guide to Rome).
+a brotherhood which helped prostitutes who wanted to abandon their trade; in 1585 the church was rebuilt and dedicated to St. Mary Magdalene; it was damaged by fire in 1617 (you may wish to see it in a 1588 Guide to Rome).

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: